joshkunz/ashuffle/readme.md

 `--nocheck` option to ashuffle, it will not apply the filtering rules, allowing you to shuffle over songs that are not in your library.

+### crossfade support and the `--queue_buffer`

+By default, ashuffle will only enqueue another song once the current queue has ended.
+This gives the user a lot of control over what will be playing next.
+One unfortunate side-effect of this is that it breaks MPD's built-in crossfade support.
+If the next song is only added once the previous song has finished playing, MPD doesn't know how to crossfade between the two songs.
+As a tradeoff between queue control and cross-fade support, you can supply the `--queue_buffer n` flag.
+This flag will have ashuffle ensure that there are always `n` songs in the queue after the currently playing song.
+This way you still retain some queue control, while making sure that MPD can crossfade effectively.

 ## help text

 ```
-usage: ashuffle -h -n [-e PATTERN ...] [-o NUMBER] [-f FILENAME]
+usage: ashuffle -h -n { ..opts.. } [-e PATTERN ...] [-o NUMBER] [-f FILENAME]

 Optional Arguments:
    -e,--exclude   Specify things to remove from shuffle (think blacklist).
    -o,--only      Instead of continuously adding songs, just add 'NUMBER'
                   songs and then exit.
    -h,-?,--help   Display this help message.
    -f,--file      Use MPD URI's found in 'file' instead of using the entire MPD
                   library.
 You can supply `-` instead of a filename to retrive
                   URI's from standard in.
 This can be used to pipe song URI's
                   from another program into ashuffle.
    -n,--nocheck   When reading URIs from a file, don't check to ensure that
                   the URIs match the given exclude rules.
 This option is most
                   helpful when shuffling songs with -f, that aren't in the
                   MPD library.
+   --queue_buffer Specify to keep a buffer of `n` songs queued after the
+                  currently playing song.
+This is to support MPD features
+                  like crossfade that don't work if there are no more
+                  songs in the queue.
 See included `readme.md` file for PATTERN syntax.
 ```